Colombo2496/usyd-amme-thesis-template/README.md

 The front page (title page) resizes to fit your title length.
 You can modify the options in `thesis-info.tex`.

 * `\subtitle` (optional): Adds a subtitle to your thesis.

-* `\college` (optional): This option adds the name of your college on the bottom left.

-If `\college` is defined, the bottom of the title page will look like this:

-        King's College 			                                         2014

-If `\college` is undefined or blank, the `degreedate` will be centered.

-                                        2014

-The template offers support to having both the college and university crests or just one of the crests.

-* `\collegeshield` (optional): Includes college crest in addition to the university crest.
-This reformats the front page layout.
+* `\crest`: The USYD logo has not been included in the public repo, and should be added in the `Figs` folder and the file name updated in `thesis-info.tex`

 ### Abstract separate

-*  A separate abstract with the title of the PhD and the candidate name has to be submitted to the Student Registry.
-This can be generated using `abstract` option in the document class.
+*  A separate abstract can be generated using `abstract` option in the document class.
 Ignore subsequent warnings about skipping sections (if any).

 *  To generate the separate abstract and the title page, make sure the following commands are in the preamble section of `thesis.tex` file: